felixludos/homepage/content/essays/agency-tulip.md

 cover: https://images.unsplash.com/photo-1533032968297-a47e51cbdc93?ixlib=rb-1.2.1&q=85&fm=jpg&crop=entropy&cs=srgb&w=1440
 emoji: ✊
 description: The world is quite pretty from up here!
-format: article
 ---

 > "*You know the difference between capitalism and socialism?
 In capitalism, man exploits man.
 In socialism, it's the other way around.*" - Douglas Smith (as Marcus Isaacson in *The Alienist*)
 >

-## Might and Power
+# Might and Power

 Let's not treat "power" as some mysterious force that governs just about every major decision in society possessed (or possibly even recognized) by a select few while the other sheeple deal with the consequences.
 That reeks of some mystical great man history that invariably oversimplifies the beautiful complexity of the real world.
 Perhaps we appeal to power as some overzealous form of gatekeeping to encourage groupthink towards the "accepted" (whatever that means) explanation.
 This cannot possibly help us improve our understanding of how the world works.

 Every single person has some goals they work towards (consciously and subconsciously).
 Their plans and predictions may or may not include interacting or manipulating other people around them (ie. the use of power).
 However, no matter what their goals are, ultimately the better their tools (ie. models, understanding, knowledge) are, the more likely they will achieve their goals (or at least make significant progress).

-## Bottomline: How can we better achieve our goals?
+# Bottomline: How can we better achieve our goals?

 So now let's ask the central question: how do we gain knowledge based on our experiences which will help us achieve our goals?
 This question is not just central to theoretical scientists, or academics, but to every single person working towards some goal.